crizzitello/cmake-project-templates/library-project/src/README.md

  Your library will be made with an alias of `myProject::foo` foo being the name you have picked

 #### Using the MAKE_LIBRARY Macro
-The CMakeLists.txt in this folder contains the MAKE_LIBRARY macro.
+To Create a library use the MAKE_LIBRARY macro

 usage: `MAKE_LIBRARY(LIB_TARGET HEADER_INSTALL_DIR)`
 Input